 The Honor Society of the School of General Studies was formed to celebrate exceptional GS undergraduates committed to intellectual discovery and academic excellence.
 The only group of its kind at the University, the Honor Society provides a unique opportunity for about 50 current students to interact with other members, faculty associates, and alumni at academic and cultural events during the year.
 Criteria for membership include a GPA of at least 3.8, a minimum of 30 completed Columbia credits, and a minimum of 60 total completed credits.
 Students may not apply for membership.
 Induction is held each spring, and members continue to be part of the Society after graduation.

 Many departments award honors to undergraduate majors who complete their major requirements with distinction.
-Eligibility for departmental honors varies among departments, so students should consult Departments of Instruction or individual departments for further information.
+Eligibility for departmental honors varies among departments; students should consult individual departments for further information.
 Departmental honors are noted on a student's transcript but not on the diploma.
 Students who declare special majors are not eligible for departmental honors.
 Departmental honors are not given for concentrations.

 Phi Beta Kappa